tomstejskal/apinette/README.md

 String is an URL path, table could have following fields:
 - `path` - url path
 - `headers` - table containing HTTP headers (ie. { Accept = 'application/json' })
-- `body` - a string containing the body of POST request
+- `body` - a string a table containing the body of POST request

+If body is table, then it is encoded as json object and HTTP header Content-Type is set to 'application/json'.
+If the supplied headers also contain Content-Type header, it will override the implicit value.

 ### basic_auth